 Unfortunately, you can’t choose your neighbors and you can’t monitor their every move.

 So, if you live near a grade school, a construction site, or a very annoying teenager who is determined to jam themselves deaf to the latest hits, you may need to relocate your hive.

 Bees don’t like feeling exposed.
 So what do you do if you live next to a path or a sidewalk?
 Put up a fence.
 This protects both your bees and the people passing by.

 By forcing the bees to fly upward, you reduce the possibility of attacks.
 The bees, who unable to see the passersby, do not perceive any danger and don’t get territorial by stinging potential ‘threats’ known as innocent pedestrians.

 This also acts to protect your hives from people who are afraid of the idea of bees.
 I say ‘idea’ because most of these people know very little about bees and probably can’t tell the difference between a yellow jacket and a honey bee.

 People, with little knowledge, are capable of vandalizing your hives because they are ‘dangerous’.
 As long as keeping bees is not illegal in your area, the best way to deal with these types is to locate and keep the hives away from their line of sight.
-A hedge or a fence like this one here.
-This would work perfectly.
+A hedge or a fence like this one here would work perfectly.